vdhamer/Photo-Club-Hub/.github/README.md

 ## Acknowledgments

-* The opening image animation uses an image by Greetje van Son
+* The opening image animation uses a photo by Greetje van Son
 * A file with club member data is encrypted using [git-crypt](https://github.com/AGWA/git-crypt)

 <p align="right">(<a href="#top">back to top</a>)</p>